Mobile menu toggle

 How big?
 A cleverly timed decision to sync the movie opening with Pixar’s public offering turns 40-year-old Jobs into a billionaire.

 Jobs’ involvement with Pixar at this stage has often been discussed.
-There’s no doubt that he later became a crucial part of the company as its CEO, in a role which also made him the single biggest shareholder in the Walt Disney Company.
+There’s no doubt that he later became a crucial part of the company as its CEO, in a role that also made him the single biggest shareholder in the Walt Disney Company.
 But how much impact did he have early on?

 Steve Jobs and Toy Story